kinecosystem/kin-website-docs/docs/terms-and-concepts.md

 title: Terms & Concepts
 ---

-The Kin Developer Platform SDKs and tools contain many terms and concepts that you might be unfamilar with and we want to sure you have a place to reference back to them in case you forget.
+The Kin Developer Platform SDKs and tools contain many terms and concepts that you might be unfamilar with and we want to make sure you have a place to reference back to them in case you forget.
 Here is a list of all the key terms and concepts:

 ### Account